Donald Cameron of Lochiel (1835–1905): Early life

 Lochiel was the eldest son of Donald Cameron of Lochiel and Lady Vere Catherine Louisa Hobart (1803–1888), of Hampden House, Buckinghamshire.
 His mother, a sister of the 5th Earl of Buckinghamshire, was daughter of The Hon.
 George Vere Hobart by his second wife Janet Maclean – a scion of the Camerons of Glendessary.
 Lochaber joyously celebrated the birth of Lochiel's heir during the spring of 1835, with commemorative dinners held by Camerons and the lighting of bonfires on Ben Nevis.

 He was educated at Harrow, and shortly thereafter entered into the Diplomatic service.

 Career

 Diplomacy

 Entering the Foreign Office in 1852, Cameron was appointed a secretary of the British Embassy at Berne, Switzerland.
 He was then a paid attaché at Copenhagen, Berlin and Stockholm.
-In 1857, he was appointed First Attaché of the Earl of Elgin's special embassy to China during the Second Opium War.
+In 1857, he was appointed First Attaché of the Earl of Elgin's special embassy to China and Japan during the Second Opium War.
 He retired from the diplomatic service in 1859.